-No new roads will be constructed as an existing road will be utilised to gain access to the proposed site.
-The proposed site is located to the south of Hemel en Aarde Road.
-Please see Appendix A1 and Appendix B, as well as figures 1 - 2.
+No new roads will be constructed as an existing road will be utilised to gain access to the proposed site, thus no need to for the construct a new road.
+The site is located off the R365 road.
+Please see Appendix A, Appendix B and Appendix C. Please refer to Appendices A and figures 1 - 2 below.